GAME CLEAR No. 189 -- RoboCop: Rogue City

 And that’s the thing: you will have fun!
 Teyon made a shooter that feels great even as you occupy the plodding body of RoboCop — a feeling that they also nailed.
 Robo’s signature Auto-9 sidearm has a fun upgrade system and becomes truly OP in the later stages of the game.
 In a vacuum, it feels really nice to hit your target in this game (especially if you’re using a DualSense controller).
 The sound effects, gore, and feedback on hits would indeed make Verhoeven proud.

 Unfortunately, we don’t live in a vacuum.
 We live in a world that, rightfully, is questioning the very point of police more and more every day.
-For lots of cop-centric media, I’m able to sort of suspend my disbelief and enter into this common fictional world in which cops are mostly good and genuinely exist to impartially protect the public rather than mostly harrass and imprison them along socioeconomic or racial lines — if they don’t just kill them first.
+For lots of cop-centric media, I’m able to sort of suspend my disbelief and enter into this common fictional world in which cops are mostly good and genuinely exist to impartially protect the public rather than mostly harass and imprison them along socioeconomic or racial lines — if they don’t just kill them first.
 It’s a little harder when I’m the actual guy blowing human being after human being to bits.
 I know that for lots of people simply being a criminal — and especially a violent one — means your value as a person is forfeit, but I simply don’t!
 So it often just doesn’t really feel right to be playing this role no matter how well-executed it is in many ways.

 Tough one, man.
 There’s a lot of good here in a certain sense of the word, but it’s hard for me to really recommend.
 It’s not like the original RoboCop was all that critical of police itself, preferring to cast the blame on the systems they operate in, so maybe I shouldn’t have expected much.
 Sure would’ve been nice if this game had had a little something to say about such a topical issue, though.